 An objective of the HCP monitoring is to determine the continued occupancy of the MMCAs and Reserves.
-In 2017, the AV survey results show continued murrelet occupancy in 1 of the 2 surveyed Reserves and in 2 of the 4 MMCAs (Table 1, Figure 3a).
-While this result is similar to previous years for the MMCAs, this is the first year since this monitoring effort began that one of the Reserves (HRSP) did not exhibit occupancy.
-Typically, both Reserves have at least one site with observations of occupancy.
+In 2018, the AV survey results show continued murrelet occupancy in both surveyed Reserves and in 2 of the 4 MMCAs (Table 1, Figure 3a).
+This 2018 result is similar to previous years for both the Reserves and the MMCAs, although 2017 was the first year since the monitoring effort began that one of the Reserves (HRSP) did not exhibit occupancy.
+Typically, both Reserves and the Allen Creek MMCA have at least one site with observations of occupancy.
 In contrast, observations of murrelets exhibiting occupied behaviors at some MMCAs, e.g. Shaw Gift, Cooper Mill, and Bell Lawrence, have been consistently difficult to obtain over time.

 There is no current explanation for the inconsistent nature of these occupied observations, or the lack thereof.
 Reduced visibility at several survey stations due to growth of vegetation is likely a factor.
-Similar to previous results, there were low numbers of AV detections at both Bell Lawrence and Shaw-Gift in 2017 (Table 1).
+Similar to previous results, there were low numbers of AV detections at Bell Lawrence, Cooper Mill, and Shaw-Gift in 2018 (Table 1).
 Observation of occupied behavior at these sites appears to be a very opportunistic event.
-However, there continues to be relatively high radar counts at the sites covering both the Bell Lawrence and Shaw-Gift MMCAs (Table 2).
-The inconsistent nature of occupancy detections and of AV detections in general points out the limitations of AV surveys in which changes in conditions at a survey site (e.g. surrounding vegetation), can influence the ability to detect murrelets and their behaviors.
+However, there continues to be relatively high radar counts at the sites covering these MMCAs (Table 2).
+The inconsistent nature of occupancy detections, and of AV detections in general, points out the limitations of AV surveys in which daily variation and changes in conditions at a survey site (e.g. surrounding vegetation), can influence the ability to detect murrelets and their behaviors.

 Although inconsistent at some, the continued observation of occupancy of the MMCAs via AV surveys over the study period is a potential indication that the HCP has not so far resulted in adverse changes in murrelet occupancy of these stands.
 Trends in AV detections at MMCAs and Reserves have tracked each other since 2000.
-After 18 years of AV monitoring there appears to be a declining trend in AV detections since the study began (Figure 5).
+After 20 years of AV monitoring there appears to be a declining trend in AV detections since the study began (Figure 5).

-Differences in radar counts between MMCAs and Reserves was not significant at a threshold of $p \le 0.05$ but were nearly significant at p = 0.109, indicating that the higher counts in Reserves compared to MMCAs may be biologically meaningful.
+Differences in radar counts between MMCAs and Reserves was not significant at a threshold of $p \le 0.05$ but were nearly significant at p = 0.14, indicating that the higher counts in Reserves compared to MMCAs may be biologically meaningful.
 The Land-type x Year interaction for radar surveys was significant at a threshold of $p \le 0.05$, indicating a difference in trends between the MMCAs and Reserves.
 The estimates of the slopes of these trends indicate that there has been a decline in counts in both the MMCAs and the Reserves, but the counts in the MMCAs have been declining at a slower pace (Figures 4, 6, and 7).

-The results of the exploratory AV analysis above indicated that AV counts were not statistically significantly different between the Reserves than in the MMCAs at the $p \le 0.05$ level, but they were significantly different at the $p \le 0.10$ level.
-Similar to the results from the radar analysis in which this same difference existed but was also just below significant, this could still indicate a biologically relevant difference between the Reserves and the MMCAs.
-The AV analysis also indicated that there has been a significant decline in AV counts from 2000-2017 for both Reserves and MMCAs, with no significant differences in the trend between the two land types (Figures 5, 8, and 9).
+The results of the exploratory AV analysis above indicated that mean AV counts were statistically significantly higher in the Reserves than in the MMCAs at the $p \le 0.05$ level; however, the analysis found no difference in trends between MMCAs and Reserves, indicated by the non-significant Land-type x Year interaction term.
+The AV analysis did indicate, however, that there has been a significant decline in AV counts from 2000-2018 for both Reserves and MMCAs (Figures 5, 8, and 9).
 Overall, radar has shown to be the better tool for tracking numbers of murrelets (e.g. Bigger et al. 2006a, 2006b).